SunsetteSkye/SunsetteSkye.github.io/_story/2026-05-03-ffion-lanva.markdown

 But sails were also made of canvas.

-For the last hour Ffion's blood had churned with magic -- small little gestures, each individually too small to be called a spell -- bending that violent wind around her in subtle ways.
+For the last hour Ffion's blood had churned with magic -- small little gestures, each individually too miniscule to be called a spell -- bending that violent wind around her in subtle ways.
 Not enough to stop it, but enough to keep on her feet.
 She'd wear herself out if she tried anything more, as far as she had to go.